-"Imagine a cart on a track, and we want the cart to reach a goal but there are obstacles, wrong turns, and false illusions about the track that might make us go to a totally wrong place.
+Imagine a cart on a track, and we want the cart to reach a goal but there are obstacles, wrong turns, and false illusions about the track that might make us go to a totally wrong place.
 In that case, it would be strategically unsound or basically silly or crazy to be focusing on the cart with energy and positive thinking, assuming that we had it all handled to get the cart to go to the destination.
-If someone suggested otherwise, we'd tell them to stop with the negative thinking, because it would erode our self-confidence and motivation if we worried about being on the wrong track.
+If someone suggested otherwise, we'd tell them, "Stop with the negative thinking" because it would erode our self-confidence and motivation if we worried about being on the wrong track.

-"The way I view the world, it's about the track.
-I identify more with the method behind the method, and the process of improving my method for understanding, spotting, dealing with and clearing out bottlenecks and all the related ideas and terms.
+The way I view the world, it's about the track.
+I identify more with the method and the process of improving my understanding for spotting, dealing with, and clearing out bottlenecks.

-"I fundamentally identify with the entity who is seeking to improve the process and the toolbox for identifying and clearing out bottlenecks.
-The correct way to be sure the cart got to its destination would be to not focus so much on the cart, but rather to identify with the person who is outside the cart, doing the process of moving obstructions off the track, checking the track for breaks, false turns, broken bridges, fallen trees and other obstacles that are ahead on the track."
+I fundamentally identify with the entity who is seeking to improve the process and the toolbox for identifying and clearing out bottlenecks.
+The correct way to be sure the cart got to its destination would be to not focus so much on the cart, but rather to identify with the person who is outside the cart, doing the process of moving obstructions off the track, checking the track for breaks, false turns, broken bridges, fallen trees and other obstacles that are ahead on the track.